 Northpoint Pharmacy | 10702 – 100 Street | 587-259-0402

 Primary Care Network After-Hours Clinic | #104, 11745 105 Street | 780-539-9204

 Free Naloxone Nasal Spray for individuals with treaty status through First Nations & Inuit Health Branch (FNIHB)

-HIV North offers education for community members, agencies, and other organizations on HIV/HCV/Naloxone/Safer Sex/Street Drugs to aid in the prevention through education.
-HIV North also offers Naloxone training as part of our Take-Home-Naloxone program; naloxone training and kits are free of charge at our office.
+Northreach Society (formerly HIV North) offers education for community members, agencies, and other organizations on HIV/HCV/Naloxone/Safer Sex/Street Drugs to aid in the prevention through education.
+They also offers Naloxone training as part of our Take-Home-Naloxone program; naloxone training and kits are free of charge at our office.

 Self-referred program available to any member of the public, Mon-Fri during office hours, on a walk-in basis.
 Education will be provided on administration of naloxone, follow up care, safer drug use to help prevent overdose, signs and symptoms of an opioid overdose.
 Training can be provided on an individual basis or in a group setting for businesses or community organization.
 Take home naloxone kits will be provided free of charge.